Slip (TV series)

 Slip is a comedy television series created by Zoe Lister-Jones.
 It stars Lister-Jones as a woman who travels through parallel universes trying to find her way back to her partner and herself.
-It premiered on The Roku Channel on April 21, 2023.
+It premiered on The Roku Channel on April 21, 2023, but was removed from the service that September as part of wider cost-cutting measures.
+Following the removal, it was announced that Boat Rocker Studios was seeking a new U.S. home for the series.
+It has since been announced that the series will be available on Peacock as of April 20, 2026.

 Premise

 Mae Cannon travels through parallel universes trying to find her way back to her partner and herself.